Tag: trusting

 • Have you seen where someone in opposition to God, ended up glorifying God?
 What were the circumstances, and how did it glorify God?

-• Have you seen where the or trial person trusting in God glorified God, even when their pain or trial ended badly?
+• Have you seen where the pain or trial person trusting in God glorified God, even when their pain or trial ended badly?
 How about where it ended well?

 ※Prayer※